 It’s been two days since chemotherapy.
 I was so tired yesterday.
 I blame one of my anti-sickness pills.
 It can knock me out cold.
 I fell asleep in the chair when having the chemo – that’s how good it is!
-Anyways, back to the present and my neck, shoulders and back feel like they are on fire.
-I haven’t felt that kind of burning for a long time, but it really feels like I should call 999 to help put the flames out!
+Anyways, my neck, shoulders and back feel like they are on fire.
 My legs felt like jelly walking around Norwich today… couldn’t shop.
 Lack of money is one thing, but actually having to make the decision to leave based on feeling like I was going to fall over the whole time is no fun either!

-Sometimes it’s good to just take the passenger seat and let God take control.
 I think waiting is one of the hardest things we have to train ourselves to do.
-We are living in an age where everything is instant, we want everything now, a ‘microwave society’.
+We are living in an age where everything is instant, we want everything now; it’s a ‘microwave society’.
 We are constantly on the go with so much to do and not enough hours in the day.
-We try and make time for family, friends, pub, exercise, television, hobbies, study, food etc etc etc… and life just gets so demanding.
-We get stressed out trying to please everyone else as well as ourselves before we realise we can’t do everything.
+We get stressed out trying to please everyone as well as ourselves before we realise we can’t do everything.
 We can’t make everyone happy.
 I think it is vitally important to just be still.
 I have been blessed by God over and over again by just being still and waiting on Him.
-God doesnt work like a microwave… He prefers preparation and a longer cooking time to get the best results from us!
+God doesn’t work like a microwave.
+He is a God who prepares us which requires a longer cooking time to get the best results from us!
 We need to be patient to benefit from the awesome plan God has for us.